-Initiative Name Description Outcome Completion Date(s) Responsible Party Resources Required Strategy 1 Deliver a Full Offering of General Education Courses at Missoula College Develop an offering of General Education courses that would adequately fulfill MUS Core and UM Core requirements; adequate to deliver both AA and AS degrees, and equal to general education offerings at other community colleges in the Montana.
-Facilitate process for students to transfer to 4-year institutions, particularly UM Missoula.
-Clearly identified available course offerings for students in transfer education programs.
-Delivery of all the necessary courses to fulfill AA and AS degree requirements on the Missoula Campus.
-Assurance that students have a predictable and dependable pathway for pathway from 2- to 4-year programs in which credits earned and prerequisites fulfilled move with the students.
-Increased number of successful transfer students (15%).
-Fall 2016 Division Chairs Division chairs as part of workload; no additional request 1-a, 1-e, 3-b, 4-c, 5-f 2 .
-Develop a Stronger Connection to Four- Year Programming Develop an offering of General Education courses that would adequately fulfill MUS Core and UM Core requirements; comparable to other community colleges in the state.
+Initiative Name Description Outcome Completion Date(s) Responsible Party Resources Required Strategy 1 Deliver a Full Offering of General Education Courses at Missoula College 1.
+Develop an offering of General Education courses that would adequately fulfill MUS Core and UM Core requirements; adequate to deliver both AA and AS degrees, and equal to general education offerings at other community colleges in the Montana.
+2. Facilitate process for students to transfer to 4-year institutions, particularly UM Missoula.
+1. Clearly identified available course offerings for students in transfer education programs.
+2. Delivery of all the necessary courses to fulfill AA and AS degree requirements on the Missoula Campus.
+3. Assurance that students have a predictable and dependable pathway for pathway from 2-to 4-year programs in which credits earned and prerequisites fulfilled move with the students.
+4. Increased number of successful transfer students (15%).
+Fall 2016 Division Chairs Division chairs as part of workload; no additional request 1-a, 1-e, 3-b, 4-c, 5-f 2 Develop a Stronger Connection to Four- Year Programming Develop an offering of General Education courses that would adequately fulfill MUS Core and UM Core requirements; comparable to other community colleges in the state.
 Develop a strategy to identify and promote current 2+2 offerings.
-Identify opportunities to increase 2+2 offerings.
-Streamlined course offerings for students in transfer education programs and increase the number of successful transfer students (15%).
-Annual report identifying 2+2 offerings and designated publications for marketing.
-Increased 2+2 offerings by 20%.
-1. Fall 2013 2.
-Fall 2013 3.
-Fall 2015 AAsc Department Chair Faculty release time; included in workload 1-e, 3-b, 5-a, 5-f
+Identify opportunities to increase 2+2 offerings. successful transfer students (15%).
+Fall 2013 Fall 2013 Fall 2015 AAsc Department Chair Faculty release time; included in workload 1-e, 3-b, 5-a, 5-f

 3 Increase Transfer Education Opportunities and Offerings for Missoula College Students Acquire approval for delivery of the Associate of Science degree.
 Adequate faculty and staffing to deliver the AA and AS degree offerings.
 Provide adequate space, equipment and supplies to effectively deliver the courses needed to fulfill the A.S. degree requirements.
-(5 %.).
-1. Fall 2014 2.
-Fall 2015 3.
-Fall 2014 AAsc Department Chair Fall 2013: Discipline lead (natural sciences), (1.0 FTE, tenure-line faculty, academic year Fall 2015: Natural science faculty (2.0 FTE, tenure-line faculty, academic year Fall 2016: Adjunct pool, (3.0 FTE, adjunct faculty, academic year Furnish Chemistry and Physics labs Operating 1-a, 1-e, 3-b, 4-c --- -- -- --------- -- -------------------------- --- -----------------------
+1. 300 students enrolled as A.S. degree seeking students.
+Increased retention and completion rates of AA and AS degree seeking students (5 %.).
+1. 2.
+3. Fall 2014 Fall 2015 Fall 2014 AAsc Department Chair Fall 2013: Discipline lead (natural sciences), (1.0 FTE, tenure-line faculty, academic year Fall 2015: Natural science faculty (2.0 FTE, tenure-line faculty, academic year Fall 2016: Adjunct pool, (3.0 FTE, adjunct faculty, academic year Furnish Chemistry and Physics labs Operating 1-a, 1-e, 3-b, 4-c --- -- -- ---- --- ---------------- ------------------------------------- -------------------------- -- ----------------------- b.
+Workforce Development, Including Certificates And Applied Associate Degrees